simfish:

 Further, the container.opt block configures the container's access to several system resources.
 The --expose option, for example, is used to grant read-only access to selected file system entries.
 In this case, to /tmp/.X11-unix, which enables Emacs to connect with an X11 server.

 In contrast, the --share option is used to grant both read and write access to file system entries.
-In the example above, it grants the container read-write access to ${HOME}/Documents/dev directory, which maps to /home/user/dev within the container environment This is a powerful feature and enables composing custom file system layout by combining several paths .
+In the example above, it grants the container read-write access to ${HOME} directory, which is maped to /home/${USER} within the container environment This is a powerful feature and enables composing custom file system layout by combining several paths .

 In general, container.opt options configure access to system resources such as the file system and network.
 Some useful resource access configuration options are summarized in table-1 For a complete list of available options see Invoking Guix shell .